dash-anurag/Chat-Bot/README.md

 5. Get the top ten globally popular songs at that moment
 6. Set a timer for you and so on

-#### To check the complete list of capabilities and how to access them, type 'help' in the message box
+### To check the complete list of capabilities and how to access them, type 'help' in the message box

 ## Dataset

-The dataset used for training was self-populated and is stored as Intents.json in chatbot_codes.
+The dataset used for training was self-populated and is stored as intents.json in model_codes.
 The data from this file was used to create the pickle files for words and classes.
 The pre-trained model with weights is available as mymodel.h5 in the same file.

 ## How to Use on your System